NSERC Funding opportunities

 Your application must be submitted to NSERC before 8:00 pm (ET) on September 15.
 If the deadline falls on a weekend or federal holiday, your application must reach NSERC before 8:00 pm (ET) the following working day.
 Late applications will not be accepted.

-The following table describes the criteria that the selection committee will use to evaluate each submission.
-Note that your submission must clearly demonstrate how your proposal meets each criterion.
+The three selection criteria and associated indicators that the selection committee will use to evaluate each submission are presented below.
+In your application, use the criteria as headings and indicators as subheadings to structure your proposal.
+Your submission must clearly demonstrate how your proposal meets each criterion.
 It is highly recommended that you address all indicators and provide all relevant requested evidence in your application.
 New organizations/pilot programs must include strong evidence of the feasibility and anticipated impact of the activities through support letters and/or data from similar successful programs.

 Additionally, the following elements are important to consider when developing targeted programming for Indigenous youth, and should be discussed, as appropriate, in the proposal: